at.lattice.transformation#

 • elem (Element) – Element to be shifted

 • dx (float | None) – Horizontal translation [m].
-Use None to keep the current value.
+Default no change.

 • dy (float | None) – Vertical translation [m].
-Use None to keep the current value.
+Default no change.

 • dz (float | None) – Longitudinal translation [m].
-Use None to keep the current value.
+Default no change.

 • relative (bool) – If True, the translation is added to the existing one